catnys/Py4Society/Day023-Intermediate/README.md

 ## Conclusion

-By following these steps, you can read data from a file, store it in dictionaries, and create a list of those dictionaries in Python.
+By following these steps, you can read data from a CSV file, store it in dictionaries, and create a list of those dictionaries in Python without using the `csv` library.
 This method is versatile and can be adapted for different file formats and data structures.